-Computer Science Society is the oldest organization at Cal Poly Pomona.
+Computer Science Society is the oldest computer science organization at Cal Poly Pomona.
 We are one of the largest clubs that host events regularly and advise our members on the next path to success.
 Our motto is “Connect passion to empathy“.

 Connectivity, both socially and technically, is something in which our club focuses on as we prioritize providing our members with the opportunity to connect and build networks with professionals and peers.
 These connections allow them to reach new heights, and technology aids our club with connecting to the world, allowing members to enhance their knowledge and experience.
 We aim to unite our students and create an inclusive environment where they will strive the most.